-In the comparison table below, I have therefore deliberately chosen to exclude high-end mirrorless cameras (such as the Sony A9, Sony A7iii, Nikon Z6 ii and Z7 ii, the Canon EOS R or even the crazy Sony A1) which are aimed more at professional photographers than at the general public.
+In the comparison table below, I have therefore deliberately chosen to exclude high-end mirrorless cameras (such as the Sony A9, the Nikon Z7 ii, the Canon EOS R5 or even the crazy Sony A1) which are aimed more at professional photographers than at the general public.
 You will find below all the hybrid cameras that I think are the best and still affordable for most people.

-I will not go over all the important criteria to choose the right camera, but I will just focus on the points that deserve particular attention in the case of mirrorless cameras.
+I will not go over all the important criteria to choose the right camera (as I did already in details in this blog post), but I will just focus on the points that deserve particular attention in the case of mirrorless cameras.

 The comparative table below is interactive.
 You can choose the cameras you want to compare, remove the lines that do not interest you… and to reset the table, simply reload the page.
 For a better reading experience, do not compare more than 2-3 models on mobile and 6-7 on computer.